 One day, I hope that every single practitioner will be well versed in diagnosing and reversing Hashimoto’s!
 In the meantime, over the past few years, I’ve been collecting names and contact information for practitioners that can help from other thyroid patients.

-If you’re looking for practitioners who believe in the root cause approach to treating thyroid issues, sign up to get my free list of clinicians in your area!
+If you’re looking for practitioners who believe in the root cause approach to treating thyroid issues, check out my list of like-minded practitioners!

 I hope that this information helps you take charge of your own health!